A genie in a bottle? A wishing well? Or an all-knowing crystal ball?

 So, even your BDRs and SDRs should understand the specifics of the product, the market scenario, and competitor analysis before they get on a call with the client.

-2. Don’t stick to the process
+2. Don’t stick to a specific sales process

 Hear me out!
 The sales process is considered the holy grail to convert leads but following it blindly doesn’t guarantee a 100% conversion rate.
 There’s a lot of unexplored scope to achieve better results by just experimenting with your sales process.